.png)

 Impact

-Our project was presented to key stakeholders, including an AR developer at Snapchat, who expressed interest in the potential of the augmented reality walking tour with valuable feedback on enhancing the experience with wayfinding features.
+Presented project to an AR developer at Snapchat, who expressed interest in the potential of the augmented reality walking experience with feedback on enhancing the experience with wayfinding features.

 Observations

 The first step was visiting the location and observing how people navigate the space.
-We documented photos of our exploration and took note of space that was available for leisure or businesses and how people are able to navigate to this location.
+I documented photos of exploration and took note of space that was available for leisure or businesses and how people are able to navigate to this location.

 Open green space at Culver Steps in Downtown Culver City